Jump to main content

 Risk Management Committee

 1. To establish an independent and effective risk management mechanism, improve the quality of the Bank's risk management, and ensure the stable operation of the Bank, the Risk Management Committee is set up to be responsible for the review and supervision of risk management matters.
-The President chairs the Risk Management Committee, which is held regularly each month and submits risk management reports to the Audit Committee and the Board of Directors quarterly.
-The main committee members are the Executive Vice Presidents, the EVP & Chief Compliance Officer, and the heads of the Credit Management Division, Risk Management Division, Loan Asset Management Division, Financial Management Division, Operations Division, and Information Security Division.
+The Chairperson chairs the Risk Management Committee, which is held regularly each month and submits risk management reports to the Audit Committee and the Board of Directors quarterly.
+The main committee members are the President, Executive Vice Presidents, the EVP & Chief Compliance Officer, and the heads of the Credit Management Division, Risk Management Division, Loan Asset Management Division, Financial Management Division, Operations Division, and Information Security Division.

 Risk Identification